Hesse: Research

-Big Science
+Physics and astronomy

-A single existing big science facility in Hesse is GSI Helmholtz Centre for Heavy Ion Research in Darmstadt-Wixhausen with 1,520 employees.
-The second one Facility for Antiproton and Ion Research is in construction till 2025.
+The GSI Helmholtz Centre for Heavy Ion Research in Darmstadt-Wixhausen, with 1,520 employees, is a major research institute in Hesse.
+The Facility for Antiproton and Ion Research is under construction and is expected to be completed in 2025.

-In space research there are 2 European organization European Space Operations Center and European Organisation for the Exploitation of Meteorological Satellites in Darmstadt.
+Two major European space organizations, the European Space Operations Center and the European Organisation for the Exploitation of Meteorological Satellites, are based in Darmstadt.